new-home-with-tree-in-front-neighborhood

 • Limit the contingencies (things the seller must do before the sale is finalized)

-• Be as competitive as with the dollar amount you offer
+• Be as competitive as possible with the dollar amount you offer

 • Tailor the closing timeframe to the seller’s needs (working with a reputable mortgage lender like Waterstone Mortgage can help with this!)

-Your real estate agent will use their expertise to help you make an offer the seller can’t resist.
+Your real estate agent or broker will use their expertise to help you make an offer the seller can’t resist.

 3. Submit an Offer